Drosophilidae: Economic significance

 Generally, drosophilids are considered to be nuisance flies rather than pests, since most species breed in rotting material.
 Zaprionus indianus is unusual among Drosophilidae species in being a serious, primary pest of at least one commercial fruit, figs in Brazil.
 Another species, Drosophila suzukii, infests thin-skinned fruit such as raspberries and cherries and can be a serious agricultural pest.
 The leaf mining Scaptomyza flava, which is nested in the genus Drosophila phylogenetically, is an obligate leaf miner of mustard plants, including the model plant Arabidopsis thaliana and is a major pest of salad brassicas in New Zealand and an emerging pest of canola in the UK.
 Drosophila repleta larvae inhabit drains and spread bacteria.
 Fruit flies in general are considered as a common vector in propagating acetic acid bacteria in nature.
 This often ruins the alcohol fermentation process and can ruin beer or wine by turning it into vinegar.
 There are sinking traps available on the market for this nuisance, but one quick way to strongly limit the extent of it is to vacuum clean the flies both at rest and in their slow flight.

 Identification

 The diagnostic characteristics for Drosophilidae include the presence of an incomplete subcostal vein, two breaks in the costal vein, a small anal cell in the wing, convergent postocellar bristles; and usually three frontal bristles on each side of the head, one directed forward and the other two directed rearward.
-More extensive identification characteristics can be found in "Drosophila: A Guide to Species Identification and Use" by Therese A. Markow and Patrick O'Grady, (Academic Press, 2005) ISBN 0-12-473052-3 or "Drosophila: A Laboratory Handbook" by M. Ashburner, K. Golic, S. Hawley, (Cold Spring Harbor Laboratory Press, 2005).
+More extensive identification characteristics can be found in "Drosophila: A Guide to Species Identification and Use" or "Drosophila: A Laboratory Handbook".